KIrynaW/coast-keepers-project/README.md

            ![Third error solution code](docs/readme-images/error3-fix.jpg)

 - The website was then run through the [W3C Markup Validation Tool](https://validator.w3.org/)
-     - The *Index* page did not show any issue but the *About*, *Schedule*, *Sign Up* and *Submit-feedback* all showed the same errors:
+     - The *Index* page did not show any issues but the *About*, *Schedule*, *Sign Up* and *Submit-feedback* all showed the same errors:

         ![Two same errors across three website pages](docs/readme-images/error1-error4-validator.jpg)

-     - The first error was the same one that was highlighted by *Wave* evalutation tool, but the solution cleared the error in *Wave* but not in the *W3C Validator*.
+     - The first error was the same one that was highlighted by *Wave* evaluation tool, but the solution cleared the error in *Wave* but not in the *W3C Validator*.
-     - The error  was resolved by placing **span** instead of the **h2** element, as it does not get recognised as an error becuase of its properties.
+     - The error  was resolved by placing **span** instead of the **h2** element, as it does not get recognised as an error becauase of its properties.

         ![Final solution for the first error](docs/readme-images/error1-finalsolution.jpg)